ChrisMayfield/ThinkJava2/README.md

 # ThinkJava2
-LaTeX source and code for Think Java, 7th edition.
-Copyright (C) 2017 Allen Downey and Chris Mayfield. **This new edition is a work in progress and won't be completed until May 2019.**
+LaTeX source for Think Java, 2nd edition.
+Copyright (c) 2017 Allen Downey and Chris Mayfield. **This new edition is a work in progress and won't be completed until May 2019.**

 Permission is granted to copy, distribute, and/or modify this work under the terms of the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, which is available at https://creativecommons.org/licenses/by-nc-sa/4.0/.